Skip to content

 Section titled “7.
 Latest Research and Future Perspectives”

-A tube covering method using an autologous scleral tunnel that does not require a patch graft has been developed.
+A tube coverage method using an autologous scleral tunnel that eliminates the need for a patch graft has been developed.

-Tanito et al. created a microincision scleral tunnel (MIST) using a 1 mm crescent knife and applied it for tube insertion into three sites: the anterior chamber, ciliary sulcus, and vitreous cavity 4).
-It is sutureless and can shorten surgical time, and no postoperative tube exposure was observed.
+Tanito et al. created a microincision scleral tunnel (MIST) using a 1 mm crescent knife and applied it for tube insertion into three sites: the anterior chamber, ciliary sulcus, and vitreous cavity4).
+This technique requires no sutures, can shorten surgical time, and resulted in no postoperative tube exposure.

-Miura et al. reported a scleral tunnel creation method using a 22-gauge needle, with no tube exposure observed during a follow-up of up to 21 months 7).
+Miura et al. reported a scleral tunnel creation method using a 22-gauge needle, with no tube exposure observed during a maximum follow-up of 21 months7).

-These techniques have the advantage of avoiding difficulties in obtaining patch graft materials and the risk of viral infection.
+These techniques offer advantages in avoiding difficulties in obtaining patch graft materials and the risk of viral infection.

-Kawashima et al. identified obstruction of the tube tip by fibrous tissue using an intraocular endoscope in cases of AGV failure where slit-lamp observation was difficult due to corneal opacity, and achieved intraocular pressure reduction by removing the tissue 6).
+Kawashima et al. identified obstruction of the tube tip by fibrous tissue using an intraocular endoscope in cases of failed AGV where slit-lamp examination was difficult due to corneal opacity, and achieved intraocular pressure reduction by removing the tissue 6).
 Endoscopy was shown to be useful for diagnosing GDD failure in cases with corneal opacity.

 Katsev et al. inserted an AGV in a case with combined outflow obstruction and reduced aqueous production, where the therapeutic range of eye drops was extremely narrow, and stabilized unstable intraocular pressure by creating a compliant outflow pathway 9).
 Intraocular pressure was maintained at 8–10 mmHg without medication for 15 months.